 Utilise independent security experts such as Cyphere to review of the current tech stack to leverage the already present never utilised features.
 After this phase, you can set up a strategic plan to introduce new products/solutions as necessary for business.

 Endpoint refers to end-user systems or devices such as laptops, desktops/workstations and mobile devices.
 These endpoints serve as an entry point to an organisation.
 For example, a threat actor successfully establishing a connection with a staff computer due to phishing attack (or another form of attack) is due to malicious code bypassing the endpoint controls.
 Therefore, the security of entry points is important by utilising antivirus or anti-malware solutions that detect suspicious activity and deter such attempts.
 Additionally, after implementation, it is important to ensure full system-wide scans are performed periodically along with regular vendor updates.

 It is the most underrated control in the network security domain.
 Just like a submarine structure, you need to ensure there are different compartments within your organisations.
 In case a cyber attack has led to the compromise of a system or segment of the network, an attacker will not have immediate access to the entire organisation.
 This may lead to limited impact, containment or detection of intrusion activity based on the incident scope.

 3. Principle of Least Privilege

 Apply the rule of least privilege.
 This concept relates to the implementation of privileges on the need to know basis.
-This tip ensures that multiple tangible and intangible benefits are delivered across the organisation.
 In case of a system compromise, threat actors shall face increased resistance to escalate their privileges.
 Any requirements related to compliance, framework or standards would be a breeze.
 There are several tools and tactics: